 - Green vine with green triangular leaves 3-11cm long, plant up to 5m long with clusters of pink-white flowers.
-Large green ribbed fruit.
+Large green ribbed fruit resemble 'chokos' and turn brown before splitting to shed masses of white cotton-like seeds.

 - Size: Climber that can grow to 5m high.